Things To Do in Hot Springs, Arkansas

 Scenic Drives • Overlooks

-The city is surrounded by mountain scenery, with overlooks, winding roads, trails, and viewpoints that make Hot Springs feel different from a normal downtown trip.
+The city is surrounded by mountain scenery, with overlooks, winding roads, trails, Hot Springs Mountain Tower, North Mountain, and West Mountain viewpoints that make the area feel different from a normal downtown trip.

 Family • Museums • Activities

-Families can mix outdoor stops with museums, parks, kid-friendly restaurants, Magic Springs, Mid-America Science Museum, and easy downtown exploring.
+Families can mix outdoor stops with museums, parks, kid-friendly restaurants, Magic Springs, Mid-America Science Museum, Duck Tours, and easy downtown exploring.

 Restaurants • Local Food